ndoda23/Programming_Methodology/README.md

 # Programming_Methodology
-The repository contains solutions for the Programming Methodology course (Based on Stanford course)
+The repository contains solutions for the Programming Methodology course in Free University of Tbilisi (Based on Stanford course)